 - Cover your mouth with a tissue paper when coughing or sneezing and dispose of the tissue in a rubbish bin immediately.

 - We suggest putting any travel plans on hold until you get the green light from official reports.

 - Avoid contact with live animals, poultry and birds.

 - Sushi and sashimi can wait.
 Avoid consuming raw and undercooked meat.

 Life goes on…

-No use panicking over what you can’t control, but what you can do is be good to your gut and boost your immune system by consuming adequate fruits and veggies, slurping up on juices, clocking in enough exercise, getting ample sleep and ensuring a stress-free lifestyle.
+No use panicking over what you can’t control, but what you can do is be good to your gut and boost your immune system by consuming adequate fruits and veggies, slurping up on juices, clocking in enough exercise at home, getting ample sleep and ensuring a stress-free lifestyle.

 Honestly, it’s pretty straightforward.
 Outbreak or not, observing basic personal hygiene is key and being socially responsible is pretty obvious.
-With a little initiative, awareness and social distancing, we can kick COVID-19 in the butt, fosho!
+Singapore is not on Dorscon Red alert and let’s keep it that way!
+With a little initiative, awareness and social distancing, we can kick Covid-19 in the butt, fosho!
 Let’s do this, people!